sqlparser/sqlflow_public/grabit/readme.md

 		proxy_set_header User-Agent $http_user_agent;
 	}
 ```
-Then, just keep the value of `serverPort` empty and set `server` to the value like this: `http://127.0.0.1/api`.
+Then, keep the value of `serverPort` empty and set `server` to the value like this: `http://127.0.0.1/api`.

->Please just keep this value empty if you connect to the SQLFlow Cloud Server by specifing the `https://api.gudusoft.com`
+>Please keep this value empty if you connect to the SQLFlow Cloud Server by specifying the `https://api.gudusoft.com`
-in the `server`.
+in the `server`

 - **userId, userSecret**

-This is the user id that used to connect to the SQLFlow server.
+This is the user id that is used to connect to the SQLFlow server.
-Always set this value to `gudu|0123456789` and keep `userSecret` empty if you are using the SQLFlow on-premise version.
+Always set this value to `gudu|0123456789` and keep `userSecret` empty if you use the SQLFlow on-premise version.

 If you want to connect to [the SQLFlow Cloud Server](https://sqlflow.gudusoft.com), you may [request a 30 days premium account](https://www.gudusoft.com/request-a-premium-account/) to
 [get the necessary userId and secret code](/sqlflow-userid-secret.md).